SaaS Content Writing: How to Boost Conversions & Engagement

 Checklist posts provide the steps a reader should go through to accomplish a task.
 The idea here is to have an actionable layout.
 Our guide to SaaS content production is a nice example of a checklist-style post.

-We show readers how to create a content team and scale content production based on the insights I’ve gained from running a 40-person team.
+We show readers how to create a content team and scale content production based on the insights I’ve gained from running a 40-person team in our SaaS SEO agency.
 Here are the hoops you need to jump through to create a team that can produce quality content at scale:

-To make the content actionable, we break each of those steps down, sharing the tools and workflows that we use.
-This way, the reader comes away from the posts with insights they can apply to their business.
+To make the content actionable, we break each of those steps down, sharing the tools and workflows we use in-house.
+That ensures the reader comes away from the posts with insights they can apply to their business.

-Checklists allow you to position your brand as a source of valuable content.
-A great checklist will generate some branded searches too.
+Checklists let you position your brand as a source of valuable content.
+A great checklist will also generate some branded searches.

 6. Template Posts

 There’s a good chance that people in your niche want templates for the tasks they’re doing.
-Templates are a great high volume middle of the funnel search term.
-The other thing I like about templates is that you can create a nice downloadable asset.
+Templates are a great high-volume middle-of-the-funnel search term.
+Another thing I like about templates is that you can create a nice downloadable asset.

 Finally, template posts are a pretty easy type of content to create.